Statutory rape involves sexual activity with a child aged 15 or under, a conviction for which could result in especially harsh consequences.

 Unfortunately, there are many cases each year in Maine where individuals are wrongly accused of this offense.

-If you know someone who has been accused of statutory rape or any sex crime involving a child, it helps to know what the laws say, the potential punishments for a conviction and the possible defenses that may be able to be employed.
+If you know someone who has been accused of statutory rape or any sex crimes involving a child, it helps to know what the laws say, the potential punishments for a conviction and the possible defenses that may be able to be employed.

 Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled criminal defense attorneys today.